wermos/blog/_posts/2023-09-11-gsoc-2-the-final-status-report.md

 # Future Work

 I think that any future work mostly be directed towards handling the two issues I pointed out above.
-Another viable area which would benefit from futher work is adding as much user customizability to the parser as possible, in a sensible fashion.
+Another viable area which would benefit from further work is adding as much user customizability to the parser as possible, in a sensible fashion.

 That's it for this blog post.
 Stay tuned for the next blog post, which will act as the developer documentation for the Lark-based $\mathrm{\LaTeX}$ parser.